Spacetime Markov length: a diagnostic for fault tolerance via mixed-state phases

 \item \textbf{Circuit \( Z \) error:} This becomes a \( Z \) error in the resource state at time step \( t + 1 \) on the corresponding code qubit \( i \).

 \item \textbf{Readout error:} This becomes a \( Z \) error on the corresponding syndrome qubit of the resource state. \end{enumerate}

 To understand this noise mapping, it is instructive to examine how qubit \( i \) is teleported from time \( t \) to \( t+1 \).
 As described in Ref.~\cite{Brown_2020, hauser2024informationdynamicsdecoheredquantum}, this is achieved by measuring this code qubit at times \( t \) and \( t+\frac{1}{2} \).
 After these two measurements, the state of code qubit \( i \) at time \( t \) is teleported to time step \( t+1 \), though with a Pauli correction depending on the measurement results.
 Let us denote the two measurement results by \( s_{i,t} \) and \( s_{i,t+\frac{1}{2}} \), where they take the value 0 when the outcome is the $|+\rangle$ state and 1 when the outcome is the $|-\rangle$ state.
-These measurement results alter the teleported state at time \( t+1 \) by the action of the extra Pauli operators \( Z^{s_{i,t}} X^{s_{i,t+\frac{1}{2}}} \).
+These measurement results alter the teleported state at time \( t+1 \) by the action of the Pauli byproduct operators:

 This demonstrates that changing the value of the measurement result at integer time will manifest as an additional \( Z \) operator acting on the teleported state, while changing the result at half-integer time will result in an additional \( X \) operator acting on the state.
 The change in the measurement results can be viewed as a \( Z \) error on a code qubit, as this flips the value of $s$.
 Furthermore, a \( Z \) error on the syndrome ancilla flips the outcome of the \( X \) measurement, manifesting as a readout error.
-This unifies all stochastic circuit errors as \( Z \)-dephasing errors in the resource state, with other types of errors appearing as correlated errors.
+This unifies all stochastic circuit errors as correlated \( Z \)-dephasing errors in the resource state.

 If these errors occur randomly in the circuit model with probability \( p \), they will similarly manifest in the resource state with probability \( p \).
 (For simplicity, we assume Pauli noise and readout error occur with the same probability, but the mapping readily generalizes.)
 Therefore, the resource state undergoes a dephasing channel \( \mathcal{E}^z_{p}(\cdot) = (1 - p) (\cdot) + p Z (\cdot) Z, \) on the syndrome qubits and code qubits depending via the above map on the type of Pauli error.
 The resulting mixed state after both noise and measurement is